jolicode/docker-starter/README.md

 castor docker:push
 ```

+> [!WARNING] Pushing images cache from a dev environment to a registry is not recommended, as cache is highly sensitive
+> to the environment and may not be compatible with other environments.
+It is recommended to push the cache from the CI
+> environment.

 This command will generate a bake file with the images to push from the `cache_from` directive of the `docker-compose.yml` file.
 If you want to add more images to push, you can add the `cache_from` directive to them.